stepper-motor/stepper_motor/manual/MANUAL.md

 ## Saving side-effects of steps

-Right now, StepperMotor does not provide any specific tools for saving side-effects or inputs of a step or of the entire `Journey` except for the related `hero` record.
+Right now, stepper_motor does not provide any specific tools for saving side-effects or inputs of a step or of the entire `Journey` except for the related `hero` record.
 The reason for that is that side effects can take many shapes.
 A side effect may be a file output to S3, a record saved into your database, a file on the filesystem, or a blob of JSON carried around.
 The way this data has to be persisted can also vary.
 For the moment, we don't see a good _generalized_ way to persist those side effects aside of the factual outputs.
 So:

 * A record of the fact that a step has been performed to completion is sufficient to not re-enter that step
 * If you need repeatable, but idempotent steps - idempotency is on you

 ## Unique Journeys

-By default, StepperMotor will only allow you to have one active `Journey` per journey type for any given specific `hero`.
+By default, stepper_motor will only allow you to have one active `Journey` per journey type for any given specific `hero`.
 This will fail, either with a uniqueness constraint violation or a validation error:

 ```ruby
 SomeJourney.create!(hero: user)